 - Hou Po (Magnolia bark): for vomiting, diarrhea, abdominal distention

 - Fu Ling (Poria mushroom): for diarrhea, loose stool

 - Bai Zhu (White Atractylodes root): for digestive disorders

 - Shen Qu (Fermented Yeast, Wormwood and Knotweed): improves digestion

 - Gu Ya (Rice sprout): for problems caused by starchy foods

 - Bai Zhi (Angelica root): for loss of appetite, gastrointestinal spasms, and flatulence

 - Da Zao (Jujube fruit): for diarrhea, poor appetite, and liver protection

-- Gan Cao (Licorice root): for chronic gastritis, liver disorders, food poisoning, and ulcers
+- Gan Cao (Licorice root): for upset stomachs, liver support, and overall GI support

 Chinese herbs and Traditional Chinese Medicine are a well established system with many complexities.
 If you're interested in pursuing this for your pet, it's recommended you reach out to an acupuncturist or TCM pet specialist.